seagrayc/software-agent-sdk/tech_todo/relevance-condensor/design_decisions.md

 - Higher prompt surface: the tool instruction must include guardrails to prevent removal of essential actions, and to ensure the LLM references canonical event IDs.

 ### Implementation Sketch
-- Tool input: `{event_id, summary_text}` summary_text must provide a 1 - 3 sentence explanation of reduction, to keep continuity.
+- Tool input: `{event_id, summary_text}`. `summary_text` must provide a 1–3 sentence explanation of the redaction to keep continuity.
-- Tool output: acknowledgement message; the actual condersor logic runs asyncronously to the tool invocation.
+- Tool output: acknowledgement message; the actual condenser logic runs asynchronously to the tool invocation.

 ## Option 2 — (Rejected) Autonomous LLM Summarizing Condenser (Pull Model)

 ### Concept
 - Extend the `RollingCondenser` pattern, similar to `LLMSummarizingCondenser`, but change `should_condense(view)` to look for relevance triggers (e.g., number of tool calls exceeding threshold, inactivity on tool outputs).
 - When triggered, the condenser calls `self.llm.completion(...)` to classify recent tool calls as stale vs. keep-worthy and to generate a replacement summary.
-- Outputs a `Condensation` event that forgets stale tool calls and optionally injects a synthesized summary at `summary_offset`.
+- Outputs a `Condensation` event that masks stale tool call observations (keeping the original tool invocation events) and optionally injects a synthesized summary at `summary_offset`.

 ### Challenges
 - Condenser runs sequentially in the agent loop, so any condensation requires waiting for its additional LLM request before the main action sample proceeds.